 The main subjects such as history, language arts, science and mathematics are taught in main lesson "blocks" of two to three hours per day, with each block lasting from three to five weeks.
 The total Waldorf curriculum has been likened to an ascending spiral: subjects are revisited several times.
 Each new exposure affords greater depth and new insights into the subject at hand.
 Students use what they have learned to create their own handmade, beautifully illustrated lesson books, called Main Lesson Books.
 At the end of each block, the teachers thoughtfully evaluate the students progress, identify the student's strengths, account for the students weaknesses, and plan subsequent lessons with each student's individualized learning style in mind.
 Parents receive regular block reviews as well as a comprehensive, individualized end-of-the-year report.

-See below for actual lesson reviews written by grades teachers:
+See below for lesson reviews written by past grades teachers:

 Geography & Math